EDWARD THEODORE BOWSER JR. (1924-1995)

 Bowser became a champion of affordable housing.
 He was a private pilot.
 Then, he had a second career in Ghana, initially as part of the Pan African Skills Project, and developing a vocational school about 20 miles outside of Accra at Mong Pong Aqua Ten.
 According to his brother Robert, Bowser and his wife fixed up buildings, made dorms and classrooms, and a solar and fish hatchery.
 Eventually they had over 300 students.
 About half of them went on to college.
 He became friends with the President of Ghana, Colonel Rawlings, who was also a pilot, and together they made a plane from spare parts found in the jungle.
 He stayed in Ghana for about 19 years and died there of cerebral malaria in 1995.
 His wife Carmen remained in Ghana, and the school eventually closed after a few years.
 They had three children, Kathryn, Ed, and Cecile.
 Bowser's father Edward Sr. was an architectural draftsman and got his license after his son.

 Around 1953 - The Edward Jr. and Carmen Bowser House, 41 Oak Street, East Orange NJ.
 Next to Edward Bowser Sr.'s house.
 Their son, Ed, took over the house when his parents moved to Ghana.
-The house was destroyed in the 1990s.
+Destroyed in the 1990s.

 Around 1966 - The Kuzuri Kajiji Housing Development, 19 Freeway Drive East, East Orange NJ.
 The name means beautiful village.
 First housing development owned and built by Black citizens.
 Built by Harlem firm F. W. Eversley.